crh225/ARMServicePortal/infra/modules/azure-elastic-managed/README.md

 ## Requirements

-- Azure subscription with Elastic marketplace offering enabled
+- Azure subscription with appropriate permissions
 - Valid email address for Elastic Cloud account
+- The `Microsoft.Elastic` resource provider will be automatically registered by Terraform
+- Note: Resource provider registration may take a few minutes on first deployment

 ## Cost